The Beats PowerBeats Pro are some of the least annoying true wireless earphones ever. And they sound good too.

 The Beats PowerBeats Pro are not the very best sounding true wireless earphones around, by a good margin, but they sound good.
 They do have few of the obvious old Beats issues Sennheiser and Grado bores probably still bang on about, but this is a satisfying pair of earphones.

-Beats PowerBeats Pro — Design and comfort
+Beats PowerBeats Pro price and availability

 The Beats PowerBeats Pro have a sporty design.
 That Beats logo on the back of each earpiece automatically makes them street earphones too.